Sea Fisheries

 the jaw type setting.
 The default setting is ‘Normal’.
 If small or

-large jaws are used, the fisheries officer must enter the menu and change the
+large jaws are used, the fishery officer must enter the menu and change the jaw

 2. When